BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Customizing themes

-When it comes to editing your themes, both BigCommerce and Shopify provide a drag-and-drop interface to help you you manipulate the content of pages more easily.
+When it comes to editing your themes, both BigCommerce and Shopify provide a drag-and-drop interface to help you lay out content on store pages.

-So from a usability perspective, I prefer BigCommerce’s drag-and-drop editor, which lets you edit any type of content.
+By contrast, BigCommerce’s drag-and-drop editor lets you edit any type of page content.

-One thing that it is definitely easier to tweak in Shopify themes however is typefaces.
-Shopify comes with a large range of built-in fonts (a mixture of web-safe fonts, Google fonts and licensed fonts from Monotype) — and you can use any of these in the free templates provided.
+Now, one thing that I found much easier to tweak in Shopify themes was typefaces.
+Shopify comes with a large range of built-in fonts (a mixture of web-safe fonts, Google Fonts and licensed fonts from Monotype) — and you can use any of these in the free templates provided.

 Selecting fonts in Shopify